-All hardwood flooring will undergo color changes (above) over time when exposed to light (direct or indirect) Fading will also occur under the right circumstances.
+All hardwood flooring will undergo color changes over time when exposed to light (direct or indirect) Fading will also occur under the right circumstances.
 Differences in color from one board to the next is natural as no two pieces of hardwood flooring are alike.
-When installing it is suggested to work from 3-4 cartons or bundles at a time to insure a consistent color mix of hardwood.
+When installing it is suggested to work from 3-4 cartons (or more) or bundles at a time to insure a consistent color mix of hardwood.

 More Sorting - Better Mix

-It's also advisable when taking delivery or when the flooring is brought to the premises, to scatter the bundles or cartons as much as possible.
+It's also required when taking delivery or when the flooring is brought to the premises, to scatter the bundles or cartons as much as possible.
 By way of explanation, when the installers load their vehicles with your flooring, it's taken from a pallet put together at the manufacturing source.
 This is just another method of mixing up the material even further, rather than just using three to four boxes or bundles at a time.

 Hardwood installed with visible defects will not be covered.
 It is the responsibility of the installer to look for flaws prior to installation.
 This includes finish irregularities and overall quality of the flooring.
 Manufacturers cannot be held responsible for products that were installed with defects.